nicholasjclark/MRFcov/docs/README.md

 3. Estimate how interactions are predicted to change across environmental gradients

 MRF and CRF interaction parameters are approximated using separate regressions for individual species within a joint modelling framework.
 Because all combinations of covariates and additional species are included as predictor variables in node-specific regressions, variable selection is required to reduce overfitting and add sparsity.
-This is accomplished through LASSO penalization using functions in the [penalized](https://cran.r-project.org/web/packages/penalized/index.html) and [glmnet](https://cran.r-project.org/web/packages/glmnet/index.html) packages.
+This is accomplished through LASSO penalization using functions in the [glmnet](https://cran.r-project.org/web/packages/glmnet/index.html) package.

 Installation
 ------------